yuxia1999/Contextual-adaptation-provides-a-unified-explanation-for-multidimensional-prosociality/README.md

 ## Core Analysis Scripts
 - `frequencyPrediction.jl` - Computes structure-coefficients for given networks
 - `networkModification.jl` - Generates group partitions for given networks
-- `frequencySimulation.jl` - Monte Carlo simulation for strategy frequency of given networks
+- `frequencySimulation.jl` - Monte Carlo simulation of strategy frequencies in given networks.
 - `demo.jl` - An example

 **Note**: Input network nodes must be labeled consecutively starting from `0` when using this code for calculations.